 Later on, I found out that Tom had been watching me a lot and kind of copied my style.
-Plus with his look being the same as me, a lot of people kept comparing us…”
+Plus, with his look being the same as me, a lot of people kept comparing us.”

-“I knew Rick had been thinking about [putting Can-Am Connection together] for a long time… People told us that we looked like brothers.
+“I knew Rick had been thinking about [putting Can-Am Connection together] for a long time.
+People told us that we looked like brothers.

-I was just starting out and I wasn’t that good a worker back then.
+I was just starting out, and I wasn’t that good a worker back then.
 He gave me a lot of good insight.
 He critiqued my work.
 He gave constructive criticism.
 I played naive.
 I played dumb.
-All the old-timers like to believe they’re ‘working’ the young guys…”
+All the old-timers like to believe they’re ‘working’ the young guys.”

 “I helped him a lot at the beginning of his career.
-I helped him get booked…”
+I helped him get booked.”

 “I think Rick thought I was a mark for the business, a young guy with ‘stars in his eyes’ who was just happy to be in the ring.
 But I always regarded wrestling as a business.
-I was in it for the money…”
+I was in it for the money.”

 Of course, the local promotions had a hard time competing with that.
 So I could sense that it was just a matter of time before International Wrestling – the Quebec promotion – was going to go right down.

-“Rick Martel can be really charming but he was really only cultivating me to get where he wanted to go.”
+“Rick Martel can be really charming, but he was really only cultivating me to get where he wanted to go.”

 “I learned early on that [Rick] can be really charming – on and off like a switch.
 He’s a good guy.
-He treated me like my brothers would treat me and I trusted him…but knowing what I know now, he was really only cultivating me to get where he wanted to go.
+He treated me like my brothers would treat me, and I trusted him, but knowing what I know now, he was really only cultivating me to get where he wanted to go.

-Some people think the whole world is a movie and he had a part for me.
-He was going to work me – a young dumb guy – and I played along…for a while anyway…”
+Some people think the whole world is a movie, and he had a part for me.
+He was going to work me – a young dumb guy – and I played along, for a while anyway.”

 “[Vince] McMahon had called me about joining WWF.
 We had a meeting.
-He was really excited about me coming back to the WWF and I was excited about going.
+He was really excited about me coming back to the WWF, and I was excited about going.

-I could see that [Zenk] and I had big potential as a tag team.
+I could see that [Zenk], and I had big potential as a tag team.
 So I asked McMahon.
-And of course, McMahon had never heard of Tom Zenk…”
+And of course, McMahon had never heard of Tom Zenk.”

 “Rick conducted the negotiations with McMahon in the US while I was still working in Montreal.
-He told me, “a ship can only have one captain” and I agreed, given his long experience in the business, that he would be “the captain”.
+He told me, “a ship can only have one captain,” and I agreed, given his long experience in the business, that he would be “the captain.”

-Rick had experience but on the other hand, I had youth and I’m convinced that I made up at least half of the appeal of the Can-Am Connection.
+Rick had experience, but on the other hand, I had youth, and I’m convinced that I made up at least half of the appeal of the Can-Am Connection.

-From my point of view, it was a combination of equal partners…”
+From my point of view, it was a combination of equal partners.”

 “[Vince] had to go on my word.
 I said, ‘Look, I guarantee this is going to make a big impact as a tag team here.
 Major impact.
-I know it, I can feel it…'”
+I know it, I can feel it.'”

 “We signed separate contracts.
 I signed in Montreal.
-Rick would never let me see his copy of the contract…”
+Rick would never let me see his copy of the contract.”

 “Had Tom and I stayed together as The Can-Am Connection, we would have been one of the biggest tag teams of all time.”

 “To this day, Tom and I – had we stayed together – we would have been one of the biggest tag teams of all time.
-I can say that still…”
+I can say that still.”

 “Our first show as The Can-Am Connection was while I was still based in Montreal.
 It was a sell-out at the Montreal Forum against The British Bulldogs – a hell of a show.
 We were over big time.
 The TV was so strong.
 People noticed us everywhere.
 Sophisticated people wanted autographs for their kids.

 “It took [just] 6 months to get over in the WWF.
-We burned the Rougeaus, we burned Jannetty and Shawn Michaels – they got a tryout but we got the gig.
+We burned the Rougeaus; we burned Jannetty and Shawn Michaels – they got a tryout, but we got the gig.
 We had the look, everything.

 “I guess Tom was overwhelmed by it all.

-I think Tom, when it comes right down to it, is not very physical.
+I think Tom- when it comes right down to it, is not very physical.
 Wrestling is very hard on your body.
 Hard on you mentally also.
-Tom wasn’t mentally or physically as hard as I thought he would be…”
+Tom wasn’t mentally or physically as hard as I thought he would be.”

 “Rick always lied about the money.
 He claimed we made the same amount.

-It was ultimately Rick, with his greed, who split the Can-Am Connection…”
+It was ultimately Rick, with his greed, who split the Can-Am Connection.”

 Every day – even if you’re injured – you’ve got to keep going.
 I think that was too much for him.
 And also the pressure of wrestling in front of big crowds and always performing to your top level.
-He couldn’t take that…”
+He couldn’t take that.”

 I was used to do all the selling while Rick made all the comebacks and did all the finishing moves.
 Compare Can-Am Connection to ‘Strike Force’ and see if Tito [Santana] had to sell every match like I did.
 It never evened out over six months.
-Even Hogan mentioned it…”
+Even Hogan mentioned it.”

 “I remember in the last few weeks, I was the one that was kind of giving the pep talks.
 I would be excited.
 ‘Oh man, this is great.
 Look what’s going on.’
 And I always had to kind of push [Zenk].
 I thought it was going to be the other way around, where it was him that was going to be pushing me, saying, ‘Oh Rick, this is great.
-This is fantastic…’
+This is fantastic.’

-I could feel that something was wrong there…”
+I could feel that something was wrong there.”

 “I was getting $2,500 a week as his tag partner in WWF.
-Vince paid for airfares but he booked us onto 6 a.m. early morning flights to save himself money.
+Vince paid for airfares, but he booked us onto 6 a.m. early morning flights to save himself money.
 That meant we arrived into cities too early in the morning to check into hotels to get some rest.